 - Receive certificate of completion and recognition at the Light Up the Night reception (April 2014)

 Student Government Association

-Participation in the HPU Student Government Association offers students an array of opportunities to develop their leadership skills and potential by running for officer and senator positions and serving on Committees such as the Campus Activities Board.
-For more information, please visit the Student Government Association webpage
+Participation in the HPU Student Government Association offers students an array of opportunities to develop their leadership skills and potential by running for officer and senator positions and serving on committees.
+For more information, please visit the Student Government Association webpage.

 Your Life, After high school:

 Advice on getting into college from those who already got their T-Shirts.

 -brought to you by The Next Stop magazine